maxvdaa6/UB_Enginnering_tools/Documentation/Activity1_Robotic_Engineering_Tools.md

 # Laboratory Projects github synchronisation

-The Laboratory Projects and some Activities will be made in cooperation with the 3 students group.
+The Laboratory Projects and some Activities will be made in cooperation with the students group.
 You will proceed:

 - I will give you a project/Activity template in my github account: https://github.com/manelpuig/UB_Enginnering_tools.git
 - One student plays the role of `Director`.
 This student makes a "Fork" of the Professor's github project.
 - The `Director` accept the other students as `Collaborators`
 ![](./Images/github_collaborators.png)
+  > The Github project will be the `UB_Engineering_tools` in this Activity

 - Then the `Collaborators` will make a "fork" of the `Director`'s github project.
 - The `Collaborators` will be able to update the github `Director`'s project and participate on the project generation
 - Create in your Laptop a local desired Project/Activity folder.
 Open VScode in that folder.